2020 United States House of Representatives elections in Massachusetts

-The 2020 United States House of Representatives elections in Massachusetts was held on November 3, 2020, to elect the nine U.S. representatives from the state of Massachusetts, one from each of the state's nine congressional districts.
+The 2020 United States House of Representatives elections in Massachusetts were held on November 3, 2020, to elect the nine U.S. representatives from the state of Massachusetts, one from each of the state's nine congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 Primary elections were held on September 1.

 Overview

 District 1

 The 1st district is based in the western and central parts of the state, and includes the city of Springfield.
-The incumbent is Democrat Richard Neal, who was reelected with 97.6% of the vote in 2018 without major-party opposition.
+The incumbent was Democrat Richard Neal, who was reelected with 97.6% of the vote in 2018 without major-party opposition.